KQM-git/HSRNews/readme.md

 - Fixes an issue where the Readable Item "Phainon's Message" displays abnormally.

+- Fixes an issue where the game interface has a chance of becoming abnormal after using Castorice (Remembrance: Quantum)'s "Breath Scorches the Shadow" ability under specific circumstances.

 -----

 # [Version 3.4 "For the Sun is Set to Die" Update](archive/1000.md)